Q-TT/Chinese-learning-browser-based-game-project/README.md

 * He go through the first 10 tasks generated under Fruits
 * He got 6/10 correct, which was identified as “Win”
 * He is able to move to next level
-* But, he wanted to practice the wong works again, so he redo the words he got wrong
+* But, he wanted to practice the wong works again, so he redo the words he got wrong **(Out of MVP scope)**
 * Days later, he came back and wanted to see all the words he got wrong before and practice on them.
-He selected the “Redo List” theme to practice on all the words he got wrong before.
+He selected the “Redo List” theme to practice on all the words he got wrong before **(Out of MVP scope)**